tcassou/mapsplotlib/README.md

 | 4 |  48.8644 |  2.33160  | purple |  mid  |   0   |
 ```

-Simply use
+Simply use (assuming `mapsplot` was imported already, and your key registered)
 ```
-from mapsplotlib import mapsplot as mplt

 mplt.plot_markers(df)
 ```
 will produce